 And, you know…

 Before we get into our Jeeps, here’s a quick summary of what you can expect from this post.
 First, we’ll look at an overview of the ACT Math section, before going into its scoring and the limited (yes, limited!) skills it tests.
 For those of you still on the fence about which exam to take, we’ll compare ACT Math to SAT Math.
 From there, we’ll go on to look at the question types you’ll encounter, as well as some sample problems.
 Then, we’ll take a look at step-by-step instructions for raising your ACT Math score 2, 4, or even 6 points.

 If ACT Math is new to you, you’ll want to begin with the overview of ACT Math.
-After you’ve gone through the quiz here, you should try your first full-length ACT practice test, then come back to this post for advice about how to overcome common struggles on this section of the ACT and tips for raising your score.
+After you’ve gone through the quiz here, you should try your first full-length ACT practice test, then come back to this post for advice about how to overcome common struggles on this section of the ACT test and tips for raising your score.

 Move Fast: The Least You Should Know About ACT Math

 You know what would have been a good idea before getting into those Jeeps?
 Looking at a map.
 It’s a good idea to look the high (and low) points before you get started…

 So what is ACT Math?
 It’s the second section, or “test,” as the ACT refers to them, you’ll see on test day.
 Unlike the ACT Essay, it is not optional (sorry).
 You’ll answer 60 multiple-choice questions in 60 minutes.
 And yes, you do get to use a calculator, as long as it’s an approved one.
 On the other hand, you will not get a list of ACT Math formulas at the beginning of the section, as you would on the SAT.

 (Here’s a printable guide to math formulas on the ACT you can use to start studying now!)

 Yep, you better move fast: that’s 60 questions in 60 minutes.
 And no, that’s not a typo.